TolulopeBabajide/awade/docs/external/user-guide.md

 ### 2. Sign Up
 - The user can log in with their Google account **or** register with their email.
 - The user provides their password and re-confirms it.
+- **Password must be at least 8 characters and alphanumeric (letters and numbers only).**
+- Passwords are securely handled and never stored in plain text.

 ### 3. Confirmation
 - Registration is confirmed.